guobinhit/sylph/README.md

 - `maps`: includes some practical map util, such as `Keys`.
 - `maths`: includes some practical math util, such as `RangeRandomLCRO`.
 - `pointers`: convert base type to pointer, such as `Int`.
-- `slices`: check base type slice contains target element or not, such as `StringContainsIgnoreCase`.
+- `slices`: check base type slice contains target element or not, such as `ContainStringsIgnoreCase`.
 - `strings`: check string element equals or not, can ignore case, such as `EqualsIgnoreCase`.
 - `unpointers`: convert pointer to base type, such as `Int64OrDefault`.
 - `utils`: includes some practical util, such as `If`.